randommm/rabbitmq-website/site/oauth2-examples.md

 * [Service-Provider initiated logon](#service-provider-initiated-logon): this is the default and traditional OAuth 2.0 logon mode.
   When the user visits the RabbitMQ Management UI, it shows a button with the label `Click here to logon`.
-When the user clicks it, the logon process starts by redirecting to the configured **Authorization Server**.
+When the user clicks it, the logon process starts by redirecting to the configured **authorization server**.
 * [Identity-Provider initiated logon](#identity-provider-initiated-logon): this mode is opposite to the previous mode.
   The user must first access the RabbitMQ Management's `/login` endpoint with a token.
 If the token is valid, the user is allowed to access the RabbitMQ Management UI.
   This mode is very useful for Web sites which allow users to access the RabbitMQ Management UI with a single click.